MrMoneys/VLDS-SYSTEM-/README.md

 Java has **3 responsibilities** — nothing more:

-1. Run anti-checks before the request
+1. Load native libs in the `static` block
-2. Send the POST and receive the JSON
+2. Run anti-checks before the request
-3. Pass the tokens to native
+3. Send the POST, receive the JSON, and pass tokens to native

 ```java
 // Declare native method — choose your own name